 Real Property Management Baton Rouge Answer: “The Tenant”

 Though this answer may surprise many of you out there, once the tenant becomes a customer of the satellite company, the dish or antenna becomes their property.
-Because of this rule, it would then become their responsibility to remove it upon move out, and fix any damage left behind from installation.
+Because of this rule, it would then become their responsibility to remove it upon move out and fix any damage left behind from installation.
 Since this explicit detail is often left out of tenant lease agreements, the responsibility of removal and repair often falls to the Baton Rouge investment property investor.

 Real Property Management Baton Rouge Can Remedy This Problem

-By setting strict guidelines about installation and removal of satellite dishes and reviewing these guidelines at the time of lease signing, the tenant becomes responsible for removal of equipment and repair of any holes from installation and painting of damaged areas.
+By setting strict guidelines about the installation and removal of satellite dishes and reviewing these guidelines at the time of lease signing, the tenant becomes responsible for the removal of equipment and repair of any holes from installation and painting of damaged areas.
 Having these rules in writing makes it clear whose responsibility it is and keeps your property from having 2 or 3 dishes on the roof.

 Your local Real Property Management Baton Rouge, who are well versed in the issues related with satellite dish installations and removals, can help you ensure that the tenant’s responsibility is clearly spelled out in the lease.
 Knowing what is in your lease agreement can save you the hassle of having to remove the dish yourself.